 Students are required to successfully complete Introduction to U.S. Law and Methods either online (prior to beginning the degree) or during the first semester of the MLS program.
 In addition, students are encouraged to enroll in one traditional first-year law course as a basis for understanding the Socratic method and common law analysis.

 Master of Legal Studies (MLS)

 Completion of the MLS degree requires students to earn 24 academic credits at Washington University Law.
 Students may study full-time or part-time.
-Students may complete the degree in as few as two semesters full-time but no more than eight semesters part-time.
+Students may complete the degree in as few as two semesters of full-time study but in no more than eight semesters of part-time study.